sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 ### **Windows**

-If you are ever unsure which parameters to provide to a method you're trying to use, press <kbd>ctrl</kbd> + <kbd>p</kbd>
+If you are ever in doubt on which parameters to provide to a method, press <kbd>ctrl</kbd> + <kbd>P</kbd>
 while your cursor is inside the brackets of a method invocation statement.
 IntelliJ will tell you what parameterization is needed, and even offer a list of alternative invocation options.

-In the `Transformers.java` class, let's try to create the Decepticon, known as __"StarScream"__.
+In the `Transformers.java` class, let's try to create the `Decepticon`, known as __"StarScream"__.

 First uncomment the `// Decepticon.StarScream()` line.

-Then put your cursor in between the brackets and type <kbd>ctrl</kbd> + <kbd>p</kbd>.
+Then put your cursor in between the brackets and type <kbd>ctrl</kbd> + <kbd>P</kbd>.

 Notice how IntelliJ signals which parameter you are required to fill in by **emboldening** the parameter name.

 ### **Mac**

+If you are ever in doubt on which parameters to provide to a method, press <kbd>&#8984;</kbd> + <kbd>P</kbd>
+while your cursor is inside the brackets of a method invocation statement.
+IntelliJ will tell you what parameterization is needed, and even offer a list of alternative invocation options.

+In the `Transformers.java` class, let's try to create the `Decepticon`, known as __"StarScream"__.

+First uncomment the `// Decepticon.StarScream()` line.

+Then put your cursor in between the brackets and type <kbd>&#8984;</kbd> + <kbd>P</kbd>.

+Notice how IntelliJ signals which parameter you are required to fill in by **emboldening** the parameter name.

 <!-- tabs:end -->

+---

 # Chapter 7 - Finding/Buffer

-Even though this is a very short chapter, the author thought it was worth including ir as it helps to introduce the next chapter on multi-cursors a little bit better.
+Even though this is a very short chapter, the author thought it valuable as it helps to introduce the next chapter on multi-cursors a little bit better.

 ## Code snippets